Made in Italy: Regulation

+Certification and promotion of "Made in Italy"

+The Istituto per la Tutela dei Produttori Italiani (ITPI) safeguards and promotes authentic "Made in Italy" products through certification of the entire national production chain and support for the authenticity and quality of Italian goods.

+The Official Portal of Italian Producers serves as an official showcase, ensuring visibility and credibility for "Made in Italy" products, while the national register of certified producers operates as an official list of companies whose entire production chain is based in Italy.

+There are also specific certifications, such as "100% Made in Italy", which rigorously verify origin and production processes according to the IT01 standard, as well as new accreditation schemes aimed at combating counterfeiting and strengthening the reputation of national products.
+A pilot project for a new certification scheme is currently underway.

 Scope of the label

-Trademark Made in Italy does not regulate the use of the words "Made in Italy".
-For that only the last substantial transformation or processing is considered according to Law n.
+The Made in Italy trademark does not govern the use of the words "Made in Italy".
+For that purpose, only the last substantial transformation or processing is considered according to Law n.
 350/2003.

 Fashion and cosmetics

 The Italian fashion industry, integral to the "Made in Italy" label, is known for its craftsmanship, design, and luxury.
-Supported by leading houses such as Gucci, Prada, and Dolce&Gabbana, the sector showcases Italian design globally, and drive international fashion trends.
+Supported by leading houses such as Gucci, Prada, and Dolce&Gabbana, the sector showcases Italian design globally, and helps drive international fashion trends.
 These brands, known for merging traditional artisanship with modern trends, contribute to the domestic economy and Italy's export strength, while upholding the nation's reputation for quality and craftsmanship.
 In addition to its economic impact, the industry contributes in advancing gender equality, through representation of women in the workforce and leadership roles, and promotes environmental sustainability by adopting practices aimed at reducing environmental impact and promoting ethical sourcing and production.

-The Italian cosmetics industry, alongside the country's fashion brands, demonstrate quality, and blend traditional aesthetics and contemporary technology.
-Brands such as Olivella, Skin&Co Roma, Kiko Milano, and Diego Dalla Palma have established a market presence, combining Italy's rich aesthetic heritage with modern advancements.
+The Italian cosmetics industry, alongside the country's fashion brands, is associated with quality, and combines traditional aesthetics with contemporary technology.
+Brands such as Olivella, Skin&Co Roma, Kiko Milano, and Diego Dalla Palma have established a strong market presence, combining Italy's rich aesthetic heritage with modern advancements.
 Italian fashion labels like Gucci, Dolce&Gabbana, and Acqua di Parma have expanded into the cosmetics and perfume sectors, experiencing growth within these areas as well.
-This development among Italian fashion and cosmetics companies contributes to reinforcing Italy's reputation in the luxury and design markets, further affirming the "Made in Italy" label's status in the international fashion and beauty industry.
+This development in the Italian fashion and cosmetics sectors helps reinforce Italy's reputation in the luxury and design markets, further affirming the "Made in Italy" label's status in the international fashion and beauty industry.